den-materials/sass-intro-1/sass.md

 <!-- 25 minutes exercise.
 25 minutes presentations. -->

-For the remainder of the class, you will be divided into groups that will research a certain aspect of Sass and teach it back to the class.
+For the remainder of the class, you will be divided into squads that will research a certain aspect of Sass and teach it back to the class.
 Each group must create and demo a Codepen that shows their designed topic in action.

 ### I. Variables